neelsahni/TripGenie/README.md

 # ai_trip_planner

-A new Flutter project.
+A revolutionary way to travel.

-## Getting Started
+## Overview

 This project is a starting point for a Flutter application.